Kraków Główny railway station

 Kraków Główny, in English Kraków Main, is the largest and the most centrally located railway station in Kraków, Poland.

 The railway station was situated in a historical building, constructed between 1844 and 1847 by Rosenbaum, which lies parallel to the tracks.
 The design was chosen to allow for future line expansion.
 The station was initially a terminus of the Kraków – Upper Silesia Railway (Kolej Krakowsko-Górnośląska, Oberschlesische-Krakauer Eisenbahn).
 Trains entered the trainshed via a brick archway at the northern end of the station which was almost doubled in size in 1871.
 In 2014, a new building was opened.

+In 2023, it served 23.4 million passengers, making it the country's third busiest railway station behind Wrocław Główny and Poznań Główny stations.

 History and early connections

 The station opened on 13 October 1847, with the first train leaving for Mysłowice (the point where the Austrian, German and Russian Empires adjoined during era of the partitions of Poland).

 The railway line was extended eastwards in 1856, when the first section to Dębica (then Dembitz in the Habsburg Empire) of the future Galician Railway of Archduke Charles Louis connecting Kraków with Lwów (then Lemberg) in Galicia.
 The increasing traffic resulted in the station's modernization and enlargement in several stages between 1869 and 1894.
 The next substantial expansion took place in the 1930s in the reborn Polish Republic.
 At that time the northern brick wall and trainshed were demolished, the latter replaced by individual platform roofs.